rmtuckerphx/jovo-enterprise-template-nodejs/README.md

 ## i18n
 Translations for each language are included in files under the `i18n` folder.
 The `config.js` file includes configuration settings for translations.

+## skill.json
+The first time you run `jovo build` for an Alexa skill, a `skill.json` file will be created under the `platforms/alexaSkill` folder.

+You can make changes to the `skill.json` file but they could be overwritten when values in the `project.js` file are merged with it.
+Always build and then review the file to make sure it is correct.

+One value that you will likely need to change is the `category` that the skill will appear as in the Skill Store.
+You can find a list of values in the [Category enumeration](https://developer.amazon.com/docs/smapi/skill-manifest.html#category-enum) docs.

 # Quick Commands